nisbweb/HacktoberfestNISB/contrubutions.md

 ## Description
+##Hacktoberfest
+Hacktoberfest is DigitalOcean’s annual event that encourages people to contribute to open source throughout October.
+Much of modern tech infrastructure—including some of DigitalOcean’s own products—relies on open-source projects built and maintained by passionate people who often don’t have the staff or budgets to do much more than keep the project alive.
+Hacktoberfest is all about giving back to those projects, sharpening skills.
 ### The expectation, as given is an E-Library website with proper backend.
 Refer to the wireframe doc attached for the required end result.
 ### there arent any restrictions on any change.
 Keep a thumbnail for the books and other sections where pictures are needed
 ### Hyperlinks and nav for every book or uploads is expected